trishvilladiego/ccsit104/Exercise 7 /README.md

-# Assessment Task: Netflix Userbase Analysis
+# Assessment Task 7: Netflix Userbase Analysis
 # Objective:
 Leverage linear regression to predict Monthly Revenue and logistic regression to classify customers based on a positive or negative feedback proxy, using the Netflix Userbase dataset.
 This task will encompass